A towering iceberg shaped like a cresting wave viewed from the stern of a boat in Happy Adventure, Newfoundland.

 Is This Iceberg Logistics Map Right for You?

-This roadmap is for travellers who want to experience icebergs with a focus on:
+This roadmap is for travellers who want to experience icebergs with a focus on timing, safety, route planning, and realistic decision-making.

 It is built for people moving independently across regions like Twillingate, St. Anthony, Bonavista, and the Avalon Peninsula without guessing where to go or when.

-If you are looking for a quick list of top attractions, this is not that guide.
+If you are looking for a quick attraction list, this is not that guide.

 This is about understanding how to actually plan for the iceberg.